cpadsala/Computerized-Order-Management-System/README.md

 # Computerized-Order-Management-System

 Database designing and Normalization as per changing requirements.
-Sql Queries, Stored Procedures and Triggers
+Sql Queries, Stored Procedures and Triggers and an Asp.Net Web Application.
-Asp.Net Web Application for Computerized Order Management System.